 3. San Gimignano: where the red gold shaped world’s most famous medieval skyline

-The quiet road winds through Tuscan landscapes between Colle di Val d’Elsa and San Gimignano, famous for its medieval skyline.
+The quiet road winds through Tuscan landscapes between Colle di Val d’Elsa and San Gimignano, famous for its medieval skyline and one of the many UNESCO World Heritage sites in Tuscany.
 The 13 remaining fortified towers built between the 11th and 13th centuries within the ramparts of San Gimignano up on a hill are visible from quite a distance.
 The tallest one, the civic Torre Grossa, dominates the village with its 54 meters.
 Today, saffron is still cultivated on the surrounding hills of the famous hamlet.
 Brought back from the first crusade, the purple crocus with its bright red stigma was cultivated in San Gimignano and exported all over Europe.
 The red gold of San Gimignano built the wealth of the local families who built the towers.
 Penetrating the medieval town with its intact urban layout is still magical, despite the many day tourists from Florence.
 It is somewhat thanks to the Florentine power that San Gimignano has turned into an open-air museum: starting in 1353, waves of famine and plague forced the city into decline and under the control of Florence and preventing its Renaissance urban renewal.

 4. Volterra: the off-the-beaten path ancient Etruscan, Roman and medieval town